Our Photo Equipment

 Manfrotto 3021Pro + 488RC2

-A taller and sturdier Manfrotto tripod with a ballhead.
-As with 3001Pro, one can lock the legs at 4 different angles independently; central column can be removed rapidly for a very low-to-ground setting.
+A taller and sturdier Manfrotto tripod with a ballhead and RC2 quick release plate.
+One can lock the legs at 4 different angles independently; central column can be removed rapidly for a very low-to-ground setting.
 The ballhead is a little inconvenient for portrait orientation.

 Nikon N65